diegomurillocorrea/js/README.md

 ## Function Purity ▶️🧠

-### It is a function that takes all of its inputs as direct, all of its outputs as direct, and it has no side effects.
-The functiona purity is not about the function itself for JavaScript, but rather about the function call.
+### It is a function that takes all of its inputs as, and it has no side effects.
+The function purity is not about the function itself for JavaScript, but rather about the function call.

 ```js
 // This is a pure function